 Today, the North East of England is home to over half a million adults who lack Basic Digital Skills.
 Thousands of businesses and charities are also missing out.
 So, we’re doing something about it.

 In October 2013, we kickstarted a partner programme to help every person, small business and charity get connected.

 Find out more

-We’re working with partners to kickstart the Go ON NI programme.
-Our aim?
-To engage national and local people and partners who are passionate about helping every person and organisation gain Basic Online Skills.
+We’re working with partners to make sure that everybody in NI has the Basic Digital Skills to reach their potential.
+We work in collaboration with national and local people and partners who are passionate about helping every person and organisation gain Basic Digital Skills to achieve this aim.